marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 ### Final exam (15%)

-Students will give two responses to take-home essay questions and will give one written reflection on the course as a whole.
+Students will give two responses to take-home essay questions (up to 7% each) and will give one written reflection on the course as a whole (up to 1%).
 These responses can take the form of text, audio, or video, and will be graded following a rubric discussed prior to the exam.

 * 2 x 7 points for each essay response
 * 1 x 1 point for the course reflection